Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 perl ./Scripts/collate_abundance.pl contigs
 ```

-The output will be an 'allSample.txt' file within the Abundance_reads or Abundance_contigs directory.
+The output will be an 'allSample.txt' file within the `./Abundance_reads` or `./Abundance_contigs` directory.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group TSV of the Bracken2 output.
 Provide the name of the collated output file as the first and only command line argument: